 - Dog nail clippers are significantly less expensive to purchase running between $6.00 – $15.00.

 - Durable and long-lasting.
 The nail clippers I purchased over 20 years ago are the ones I still use today.
 With regular sharpening, the blades are easy to maintain and last forever.

-- Simplicity of use makes the dog nail clipper an obvious choice for new dog owners.
+- The simplicity of use makes the dog nail clipper an obvious choice for new dog owners.

 - Large and giant breed dogs have thick nails (and often black nails) which can be hard to cut with a traditional dog nail clipper.

 - Traditional dog nail clippers take a decent amount of hand strength to use making them a poor choice for people with arthritis.

 - Nail clippers require regular sharpening in order to make clean cuts on the nail.

 - Technique matters when using a nail clipper, so learning to clip properly is key.

-- Bleeding is usually worse and more frequent when using a dog nail clipper due to low accuracy of the clipper when cutting.
+- Bleeding is usually worse and more frequent when using a dog nail clipper due to the low accuracy of the clipper when cutting.